automerge/automerge-perf/columnar/README.md

 Prototype evaluation
 --------------------

-The file `columnar.js` in this directory contains a barebones sample implementation of this approach.
+The file `columnar.js` in this directory contains a barebones prototype implementation of this approach.
 It reads a sample dataset from the file `perf.json`.
 The sample is the character-by-character editing trace of the LaTeX source of the [JSON CRDT paper](https://arxiv.org/abs/1608.03960) (we recorded this trace by writing the paper